orcc/rvccaltut/doc/Tutorial.md

 # Lesson 5.
 Schedules

-The ```InterSelect``` example in the previous lessons implements a commonly used software design pattern called *finite state machines* but describing it in that way is not very easy to understand.
+The ```InterSelect``` example from the previous lesson implements a commonly used software design pattern called *finite state machines* but describing it in that way is not very easy to understand.

 RVC CAL provides special syntax to describe finite state machines.
 It is called *schedules*.
 The following example ```IterSelectFSM``` illustrates using of *schedules*